How Should Running Shoes Fit? – Running Shoe Size & Conversion Charts

 Many runners alternate between shoes based on the varying factors of their training regimen.
 From specific types of runs or distances, extra cushioning options, walking shoes, etc…

-What’s more, is that every mile you run is a mile less on the lifespan of a shoe.
+What’s more, is that every mile of wear and tear you put on a shoe is a mile less on the lifespan of a shoe.
 Subbing new shoes in and out is a strategy we see many runners develop over time.

 Risks of Running In Ill-Fitting Shoes

 Finally, a word to the wise.
 Running shoes that don’t fit can result in a myriad of problems.
 What types of problems you ask?
 Here’s just a shortlist of preventable issues;